jorgebucaran/fisher/README.md

 - [curl](https://github.com/curl/curl) [7.10.3](https://curl.haxx.se/changes.html#7_10_3)+
 - [git](https://github.com/git/git) 1.7.12+

-Stuck in fish 2.0 and can't upgrade your shell?
+> Stuck in fish 2.0 and can't upgrade your shell?
 Check our [legacy fish support guide](https://github.com/jorgebucaran/fisher/issues/510) and good luck!

 ### Bootstrap installation

-To automate the installation process on a new system, installing packages listed in your [fishfile](#using-the-fishfile), add the following code to your fish configuration file.
+To automate the installation process in a new system, installing packages listed in your [fishfile](#using-the-fishfile), add the following code to your fish configuration file.

 ```fish
 if not functions -q fisher